francoviscarra/CLM_BACE1/README.md

 # CLM_BACE1
-Data and code for Veritas course
+Data and code for Veritas project